 There are now 1 million users broadcasting on the service, as well as over over 45 million viewers every month.
 Some users even make money from broadcasting on Twitch, just like YouTube.

 Now that’s all great for gamers, but how does it affect the video production and live events industry?
-Well YouTube just put in a bid for over $1billion to purchase the service, so that changes everything.
+Well, YouTube just put in a bid for over $1 billion to purchase the service, so that changes everything!

-Instead of a custom setup with expensive infrastructure, all you’ll need to stream your live event to the world will be an internet connection, some streaming software and a computer with a capture device.
+Instead of a custom set-up with expensive infrastructure, all you’ll need to stream your live event to the world will be an internet connection, some streaming software and a computer with a capture device.
 The capture device could be as simple as a webcam, or you could have a full on video mixing desk sending output to the streaming computer.
 Some of the best software to do this is actually free open source software, so the cost of streaming your live event is reduced dramatically.

-Simple; you’ll be able to stream your events to everyone in the business and engage with your employees and stakeholders on a much wider scale without having to spend a fortune flying everybody to the same place.
-You can hold conferences more often instead of a large costly one, whilst still delivering the engagement and interaction that these large events can offer.
+You’ll be able to stream your events to everyone in the business and engage with your employees and stakeholders on a much wider scale, without having to spend a fortune flying everybody to the same place.
+You can hold conferences more often instead of a large costly one, while still delivering the engagement and interaction that these large events can offer.
 So keep a keen ear out for the changes that YouTube will hopefully implement to their live streaming platform.